Lynn L. Silver

-Lynn L. Silver is an American born scientist best known for her contributions to the field of antibacterial discovery and development.
+Lynn L. Silver was an American born scientist best known for her contributions to the field of antibacterial discovery and development.
 With over 30 years of experience in the antibacterial discovery field and over 70 peer reviewed publications, Silver provides insight and advice to the research community on global advisory panels, international collaborations for addressing antibiotic resistance issues.
 Silver has published several highly cited reviews in the field of antibacterial discovery.
+Born September 12, 1946, in New York City, NY, she grew up in Saratoga Springs, NY.
+Lynn died at age 79 on April 29, 2026.

 Education and scientific career

 Silver received her BA in Biology from Brandeis University in 1968 She then went on to graduate research in molecular biology and microbiology at Tufts University, where she was awarded her Ph.D. in 1975.
 After completing her Ph.
 D, Silver did postdoctoral research studying DNA replication, an important target for antibacterial interventions, at the University of Geneva in the laboratory of Professor Lucien Caro.
 She then worked as a Staff Fellow/Senior Staff Fellow at the National Institutes of Health in the laboratory of Dr. Nancy Nossal study the genetics of bacteriophage T4.
 Silver was then hired as a research scientist at Merck Research Laboratories in 1982 where as a senior scientist she became a leading researcher in the discovery of novel antibiotics.